ThomasJayWilliams/SqlUpdateManager/docs/DOCUMENTATION.md

 As a default is during updating error appeared updating stops allowing you to choose what to do next.
 This parameter disables confirmation.
 #### -t, --test
 Runs a command in a test mode.
 Displays the output as if that was the real mode.
+#### -d, --deploy
+Executes all procedures.
+Even those that didn't change.
 ### Example
 ```
 sum update -i